rdkcentral/rdk-halif-device_settings/docs/pages/ds-audio_halSpec.md

 ### Internal Error Handling

-All the `API`s must return error synchronously as a return argument. `HAL` is responsible for handling system errors (e.g. out of memory) internally.
+All the `APIs` must return error synchronously as a return argument. `HAL` is responsible for handling system errors (e.g. out of memory) internally.

 ### Persistence Model

-There is no requirement for the interface to persist any setting information.
-Caller is responsible to persist any settings related to this interface.
+There is no requirement for the interface to persist any setting information. `Caller` is responsible to persist any settings related to this interface.

 ## Non-functional requirements